 Frogs, Pacific Northwest

-The pacific chorus frog is a very common sight on the coast.
+The pacific chorus frog is a very common sight on the coastal areas of the Pacific Northwest.
 They are small frogs, up to 6 cm long and are a pale grey or tan to bronze or bright emerald green in color.

 These frogs have a dark stripe that runs from the nostrils through the eye down as far as the shoulder.
 They are often marked with dark patches or stripes on the back, and a light cream colored belly.